MatteoGodzilla/djhcpp/README.md

-Afterwards you can use cmake-gui or cmake from the command line to generate and configure the project (defaults are fine) Make sure to select 'Unix Makefile' as generator
+Afterwards you can use cmake-gui or cmake from the command line to generate and configure the project (defaults are fine) Make sure to select 'Unix Makefile' as generator there is a build.sh file that shows the basic commands to use to compile.